hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [23:50:03](#MDYpABNlt-MlSdOcBqMwVtOI-U-Cxb2JOF4UZIGlKbY) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@greggirwin-55659ddb15522ed4b3e1006f:gitter.im> Can you mock up an example of what you want?
 A big part of having general containers is that you can do that kind of thing, if you need to.

 Tomorrow I'll do.
-I am writing from the bed Ì†ΩÌ∏â
+I am writing from the bed üòâ

 ## 26-Nov-2023